elendee/threepress/README.md

 A gallery renders one three.js Scene.

-Create them using the shortcode generator, and then paste the shortcode wherever you want.
+Create them using the shortcode generator in the Threepress admin, and then paste the shortcode wherever you want.

+#### For javascript devs:
 All the galleries on a given page will be available in the global variable `THREEPRESS`, in the `canvases` property.
 See the `Canvas` class (`static/js/Canvas.js`) for insight on interacting with these.

 Galleries are kept deliberately simple, for easier extensibility.